Side Meetings

 • Ministry of Public Health Thailand

-Climate change is the greatest health threat facing humanity and the demographic transition.
-Its effects are already weakening every core aspect of public health, while increasing geopolitical tensions.
-Rising global temperatures and extreme weather events (such as heat waves, floods, storms) are altering the distribution of vector-borne diseases (malaria, dengue) and threatening food and water security.
-These impacts do not respect national borders or demographics and disproportionately affect the most marginalized communities, those who have contributed least to the problem.
-Existing vulnerabilities due to poverty, gender, and displacement are greatly intensified by climate change, resulting in devastating health outcomes.
-Competition over scarce resources (e.g., water, arable land) and health security measures (e.g., vaccine nationalism during the COVID-19 pandemic) can heighten geopolitical tensions, hindering a coordinated response.
+Climate change is weakening health systems during increasing geopolitical tensions.
+Rising global temperatures and extreme weather events such as heat waves, floods, and storms increase the incidence of vector-borne diseases (e.g., malaria, dengue) and threaten food and water security.
+These impacts intersect national borders and disproportionately affect marginalized communities.
+Health facilities are also vulnerable to climate change, as during weather events, they get quickly overloaded but must often shut down due to climate impacts.
+Competition over scarce resources (e.g., water, arable land) and health security measures (e.g., vaccine distribution during the COVID-19 pandemic) intensified geopolitical tensions, hindering a coordinated response.

-Additionally, the global health governance structure is currently insufficient to manage these cascading, transboundary risks.
-Key challenges include fragmented health systems with isolated early warning alert systems, missing crucial opportunities for planning and preparedness, and inadequate adaptation policies, especially since many national health strategies are not integrated with climate adaptation.
+Additionally, the global health governance structure is insufficient to manage transboundary risks of climate change.
+Key challenges include fragmented health systems with isolated early-warning systems, missed opportunities for planning and preparedness, and inadequate adaptation policies as many national health strategies are not aligned with climate adaptation.
 As a result, health systems remain vulnerable to the climate crisis and related disasters.
-By linking technical solutions with effective governance and demographic shift, we can protect health, promote equity, and create a more stable and collaborative geopolitical future.
-We are seeking partners to help us realize this important vision to life.
+By linking technical solutions with effective governance and demographic shift, we can protect health, promote equity, and create a more stable and collaborative geopolitical context in the future.
+We are seeking partners to help us realize this critical vision.

 The side event aims to:

-• Update the knowledge and best practices on climate-smart innovations, including various risk mapping, data sharing on early warning systems, climate-smart infrastructures, and supply chains.
-Provide recommendations on the implications of those innovative solutions.
+• Provide an update on climate-smart innovations, including risk mapping, early warning systems, climate-smart infrastructures, and supply chains.
+Provide recommendations on the implications of those innovative solutions for climate-resilience health systems.